American Artist

 Still Working.

-Twenty-five years in.
+Over twenty-five years in.
 The work is figurative, cinematic, and rooted in the American West — figures on the edge of something, landscapes that carry their own weight, backgrounds that let your mind do the rest.
 The long way around was the only way.

 The Beginning